passbolt/passbolt_help/_pages/api/authentication.md

 ]
 ```

-4. In the response look for the “X-GPGAuth-Verify-Response” header and check if it’s value matches with the locally stored value in step a.
+4. In the response look for the “X-GPGAuth-Verify-Response” header and check if it’s value matches with the locally stored value in step 1.
 5. Proceed to the login step only if they match.

 ### Login Steps